 4. Balsamic Grilled Steak Salad with Peaches

-Balsamic marinated steak, sweet peaches, and tangy blue cheese make up this healthy arugula salad recipe all in one bowl.
-If you don't like blue cheese, you can also try using goat cheese or Parmesan cheese.
+Balsamic marinated steak, sweet peaches, and tangy blue cheese make up this savory, sweet and healthy arugula salad recipe all in one bowl.
+If you don't like blue cheese, you can also try using feta, goat cheese or Parmesan cheese.

-Get ready to include this simple arugula steak salad in your dinner rotation this Spring.
-Here's the recipe.
+Get ready to include this simple arugula steak salad in your dinner rotation.

 5. Baked Frittata with Roasted Red Peppers, Arugula and Basil Pesto